 In case of a downswing, continue to keep your back facing the ball for a longer time.
 Try and make a full turn just behind the ball.
 Make sure your upper body does not spin out and to keep the right shoulder relaxed.

 Correct Ball Position

 If you want to get some distance on your drives you want to be making contact with the ball as your clubhead is starting its upswing.
 When you tee up the ball, the top half of the ball should be higher than the driver, when it’s on the ground next to hit.

 Next, in your stance, the ball should be about parallel to your left heel.
 If the ball is too far back in your stance you might be hitting down on the ball, which will prevent distance and carry.

-Generate More Speed
+How to Generate More Golf Swing Speed

 It makes sense that if you generate more club speed the ball will likely carry farther.
 If you can allow your hips and arms to turn farther back in your backswing, this will give you more time to generate more speed.

 As you go through your downswing, you want the make sure your hips and weight are traveling forward, with the club finally releasing a little past contact with the ball.